Aidanjosiah02/archive_tools-python/README.md

 -

-batch_download.py downloads all files of the extension specified if they exist as direct links to a file.
+batch_download.py downloads all files of the extension specified if they exist as direct links to files.
 If you can inspect a webpage and the links to the files exist in the html, this will retrieve them.